Her Way (book): Contents

+The book is organised into 3 main parts.
+The first part focuses on Clinton's early life and her role as Bill Clinton's political companion.
+The second covers her transition into becoming the First Lady, and the third goes over her two presidential runs.

 Political impacts

-The act of publishing occurred while the Hillary Clinton presidential campaign, 2008 was underway.
+The book was published during her 2008 presidential campaign.
 According to reviewers at The Washington Post, the Clinton campaign was "nervous" about new revelations from this or the Bernstein book.
 But the Clintons had a special antipathy towards Her Way due to the Gerth's role in the Whitewater, which had bedeviled them for much of the Bill Clinton administration.

 Once the books came out, while there were many items of interest, there were no blockbusters that would constitute political damage.
 A Clinton spokesman said, "Is it possible to be quoted yawning?" and that, "these books are nothing more than cash for rehash."
 Media Matters for America questioned Jeff Gerth's status as an expert on the Clintons, writing that "among mainstream reporters, perhaps nobody during the 1990s got more things wrong about Hillary and Bill Clinton than Jeff Gerth."

 The general consensus was that the Gerth-Van Natta book was a little on the negative side towards its subject while the Bernstein effort was a little on the positive side, but that both were mainstream works.
 As The Washington Post wrote, "Unlike many harsh books about Clinton written by ideological enemies, the two new volumes come from long-established writers backed by major publishing houses and could be harder to dismiss."